Security

 • Google Play Protect — Keep enabled to scan for malicious apps

-• Install from unknown sources — Keep disabled except when specifically needed
+• Install from unknown sources — Keep disabled except when specifically needed, and disable again immediately after

 • Developer options — Keep disabled unless actively developing